What to expect from dynamical modelling of galactic haloes: Simulations and Tracers

 \subsection{The \textsc{apostle} simulations}

 \textsc{apostle} stands for A Project of Simulations of The Local Environment \citep{2015arXiv150703643F,2015arXiv151101098S}.
 It consists of a suite of 12 high resolution cosmological Smoothed-particle hydrodynamics (SPH) simulations of Local Group-like environments selected from large cosmological volumes of a $\Lambda$CDM universe.
 They are then re-simulated with three different levels of resolution using the \textsc{eagle} \citep{2015MNRAS.450.1937C,2015MNRAS.446..521S} hydrodynamics code.
 The high resolution region of each simulation contains a pair of galactic haloes corresponding to the MW and M31.
 The underlying cosmology of \textsc{apostle} is that of WMAP7 \citep[][$\Omega_\mathrm{m}=0.272$, $\Omega_\Lambda=0.728$, $h=0.704$, $n=0.967$ and $\sigma_8=0.81$]{Komatsu2011}.
 The particle mass of the lowest resolution run is comparable to the intermediate resolution \textsc{eagle} run.
 The intermediate and high level runs have mass resolutions higher by factors of 12 and 144 respectively, but the high resolution runs are not yet completed for all twelve pairs.
-Based on the \textsc{apostle} simulations, \cite{2016arXiv160304443C} have tested the uncertainty of the total mass enclosed within the half-light radius of MW dwarf galaxies measured using the \cite{2009ApJ...704.1274W} and \cite{2010MNRAS.406.1220W} mass estimators.

 For our analysis we choose to use the suite of intermediate resolution simulations.
 Each halo in the intermediate level run contains about $\sim 10^4$ to $\sim 10^5$ star particles in the stellar halo that are not bound to any satellites or subhaloes, and these star particles are used as our dynamical tracers.
 The mass of dark matter particle in these simulations range between $\sim 3\times10^5$ to $\sim 4\times 10^5 \mathrm{M_\odot}$.
 We label the 12 simulations as V1 to V6 and S1 to S6. \footnote{The 12 simulations are called AP-1 to AP-12 in the same order as V1 to V6 and then S1 to S6 in the introductory \textsc{apostle} paper \citep{2015arXiv150703643F}.} For the intermediate resolution simulations, each of the six ``V'' simulations contains two haloes that are in two separate Friends-of-Friends groups.
 The two haloes in each of the ``S'' simulations are all in the same Friends-of-Friends group and linked together due to particle bridges.